bagdatov/piscine-go/README.md

 ### Deep dive into coding, 4 weeks that consist of exercises, tests, projects.
 Learning fundamentals of Bash and Golang.
 Subjects: https://github.com/01-edu/public/tree/master/subjects

+## Disclaimer
+`The code was written in May 2021 and does not reflect my current level.
+Added for historical purposes :)`

 ## Week 1:
 1. Introduction to shell.
 2. Introduction to Golang and basic programmation concepts.